Kylebeast/TS-Discord-Sync/README.md

 - **Show All Role IDs**:
   - List all TeamSpeak server group IDs and their names with `!showallids`.

-- **Verification**:
-  - Ensures only authorized users can sync their roles.

 ---

 ## Commands